-Seniors work semi-independently in their own studio spaces and are required to meet weekly with two faculty advisors (instructors) to discuss their work, research and process.
+Seniors work semi-independently in their own studio spaces and are required to meet weekly with two faculty instructors (ART 401) to discuss their work, research and process each semester.
 Additionally, seniors participate in seminars, visiting artists programs, group critiques, discussions and exhibitions.
 Seniors develop and produce a consistent body of work, which draws on their individual experiences, acquired skills and personal vision.
-The culmination of the BFA degree is the senior thesis exhibition.
-During the final two weeks of the academic year, the School of Art and Design is transformed into quality exhibition space where graduating seniors display their thesis work.
-The momentum gained during the senior year prepares graduates to enter the workforce as highly motivated artists and designers, and as accomplished technicians.
+During the senior year, students are required to complete any remaining art history credits.
+The culmination of the BFA degree is the senior thesis exhibition (ART 499).
+During the final two weeks of the academic year, the School of Art and Design is transformed into an exhibition space where graduating seniors display their thesis work.